imagej/imagej.github.io/_pages/plugins/tws/how-to-install-new-classifiers.md

 ![](/media/Weka-GUI-Chooser-package-warning-ubuntu.png "Weka-GUI-Chooser-package-warning-ubuntu.png")

-We can just click OK, go the Weka GUI Chooser window and look for the package manager under the menu {% include bc path='Tools | Package manager'%}, or by pressing {% include key content='Ctrl\|U' %}:
+We can just click OK, go the Weka GUI Chooser window and look for the package manager under the menu {% include bc path='Tools | Package manager'%}, or by pressing {% include key keys='Ctrl|U' %}:

 ![](/media/Weka-GUI-Chooser-package-manager.png "Weka-GUI-Chooser-package-manager.png")